Trevordiex/simple_shell1/README.md

-* A simple shell program
+A simple shell project written by Dollars Dollars and Leonard Eze using C programming language